Rubus repens

-Dalibarda repens (dewdrop, false violet, star violet, Robin runaway.
+Rubus repens (dewdrop, false violet, star violet, Robin runaway.
 French Canadian: dalibarde rampante) is a perennial plant (a forb) in the rose family, native to eastern and central Canada and to the northeastern and north-central United States.
-It is the only species in the genus Dalibarda, which is closely allied with the genus Rubus (brambles, blackberries, raspberries).
-The species is often included in the genus Rubus as Rubus repens (L.) Kuntze.
+It is part of the genus Rubus, which includes brambles, blackberries, and raspberries.
+Some authorities consider it the sole member of a separate genus, Dalibarda.
 It is fairly easily grown in shady locations in damp to wet, acidic soils, and is frequently used in wildflower and bog gardens as a ground-cover.